friesalafrancais/TryHackMe-Walkthroughs/Easy/RootMe.md

 ## -Scan the machine, how many ports are open?

-We run an NMAP with
+We run an NMAP scan with
 ```
 nmap -sV targetmachineIP
 ```